AnthonissenBert/Notes/Oneshots/HP_murder_mystery/Plot.md

 - trying to hide from the ghosts and sentries at the castle
 - trying to avoid the guardians outside and at the perimeter of the forbidden forest
 ## At the Forbidden Forest
+### taking a guide or going in blindly
+- go in with a party
+- trust one of the teachers/head of the house to guide you
 ### 4 paths into the forest
 1. secret paths through the cave systems
 	- this will trigger traps and encounters with underground creatures (maybe a giant cavern with a roper wink wink nudge nudge)